 Individuals of all ages and social groups travel for treatment .
 Most medical tourism is arranged and funded by travellers themselves.
 Private agencies usually refer tourists to hospitals and clinics, with flights and accommodation often included as part of a package.

-In some situations, such as delays in treatment, the NHS may agree to pay for treatment in European Economic Area countries.
+In some situations, such as delays in treatment, the NHS may agree to pay for treatment in abroad.
 However, this is very unusual and would not usually cover dental care or plastic surgery.
 Following the withdrawal of the United Kingdom from the European Union access to healthcare in Europe is changing from Jan 2021.
 Check the NHS website for updates on going abroad for medical treatment.

 Whist specific risks of medical tourism depend on regions visited and procedures performed, some general issues have been identified: